Experienced Female Support Workers

 Shifts are 8am - 10pm, 8am - 3pm, 3pm - 10pm.
 We provide support 24/7 so we’re looking for people who can be flexible to work during the week, at weekends and the occasional bank holiday.

-Dimensions is proud to be one of very few social care organisations that are accredited by the Great Places To Work programme.
+Dimensions is proud to be one of very few social care organisations that have been recognised by the Great Places to Work programme in 2019, 2020 & 2021.